 Form L-OFF is for establishments that sell alcohol for off-premise consumption.
 These business owners must present a county or city certificate that verifies that their business will be located in a wet area.
 Package goods liquor stores are required to publish a notification in their local newspaper announcing the opening of the business.

 The Application for Temporary Permits

 Short term events like fairs and festivals that plan to sell alcohol must apply for a TABC temporary license.
-These temporary permits are awarded to businesses that already have a current liquor license and want to host an event off premise or religious, charitable and civic organizations.
+These temporary permits are awarded to businesses that already have a current liquor license and want to host an event off premise for religious, charitable and civic organizations.
 This type of license is not necessary for events that do not require payment for alcoholic beverages.

 If you are unfamiliar with the legal requirements for your business, you may not know exactly what type of licenses or permits you will need.
 This is why our Texas license services are necessary.
-Gerald Franklin Agency is a Houston liquor license service that will help you navigate through this seemingly daunting process.
+Gerald Franklin Agency is a Texas liquor license service that will help you navigate through this seemingly daunting process.
 Contact us today, and we will complete and process the correct application forms for your business.